Mr. Louthian and the Louthian Law Firm provided me with excellent legal services regarding a legal issue with a major corporation.Errick Bethel Sr.

 Victims of sexual harassment often hesitate to come forward because they’re not sure their situation “counts,” fear that they’ll be fired if they say anything or don’t want to cause trouble for colleagues they once liked and respected.
 But sexual harassment is a serious crime, and its victims have rights.
 Those rights include laws that make it illegal for an employer to retaliate against an employee who reports sexual harassment, and provide steep penalties for those who do retaliate.
 Employees who feel sexually harassed do have the duty to inform their employers of the unwelcome behavior; an employer must make a good-faith, substantial effort to correct the situation in order to avoid liability and worker’s compensation claim.
 Our workplace sexual harassment lawyer specializes in handling cases of harassment on the job.
 If you fear retaliation, call us for a free consultation to discuss your situation and learn your options.

-The Louthian Law Firm is proud to have won a large settlement for a sexual harassment victim in April of 2007.
+The injury attorneys at the Louthian Law Firm are proud to have won a large settlement for a sexual harassment victim in April of 2007.
 If you believe you or someone you care about may also have been sexually harassed at work, we want to help.
 We have worked with injured South Carolinians since 1959; we’re sympathetic to clients who are going through a tough time in their lives.

 Contact us today at (803) 454-1200 for a confidential evaluation of your case, or fill out our online form.